top of page

 Mesic Pasture to Forest Restoration

-Another strategy proposed pertains to resource and local information sharing around seedling knowledge.
-However, there is a need for a reforestation pipeline to support this concept.
-Those in the group who have been doing restoration for a long time discussed wanting to see more formal organization and sharing of restoration knowledge–discussed as “collective communication.”
-Examples of successful exchanges included the Willamette Valley Model and the California Restoration Pipeline (funded by American Forests).
+Developing seed and seedling knowledge and supply was important to those working on mesic pasture to forest restoration.
+Some people in the group spoke of participating in resource and local (within island) information sharing with fellow restoration practitioners while others were in search of that connection.
+The group identified a need to develop a support structure to share information and capacity (to the extent possible/practical), and to create a reforestation pipeline to reduce common restoration supply barriers.
+Those in the group that have been doing restoration for a long time discussed wanting to see more formal organization and sharing of restoration knowledge–discussed as “collective communication.”
+Examples of successful restoration supply chains included the Willamette Valley Model and the California Restoration Pipeline (funded by American Forests).

-In the second part of the conversation, the group proposed three steps to implement multi-site planning for variable climate conditions: leveraging existing data, gathering new information, and creating shared goals.
+In the second part of the conversation, the group focused on the implementation of multi-site planning for variable climate conditions and identified three steps toward that goal: leveraging existing data, gathering new information, and creating shared goals.

-• Existing Data: Climate maps, species ranges, fog data, land use history, and ʻŌlelo resources are key, but their use as an integrated resource is hindered by time and capacity constraints.
-Therefore, addressing this step may take more planning to develop the capacity.
+1) Existing Data: Climate maps, species ranges, fog data, land use history, and ʻŌlelo resources are key but their use as an integrated resource is hindered by time and capacity constraints.
+Therefore, addressing this step may take more planning to develop the capacity to do so.
 Collaborating with researchers and archivists could lead to open-source data sharing.

-• New Information: Knowledge gaps, such as weather data, soil assessments, and community interactions with sites, need addressing.
-There is also a need to gather new data for a better understanding of the communities that interact with the spaces being managed–use, development, fencing, and public interest are all important factors in determining a restoration location.
-Lastly, kilo, the application of observing one's surroundings and the relationships between spaces, can provide important information for a better understanding of any place.
+2) New Information: Knowledge gaps, such as weather data, soil assessments, and how community members interact with sites, need addressing.
+In determining a restoration location, there is also a need to identify the communities that interact with the spaces being managed/used, development (as it exists and any intended), fencing status/potential and public interest.. ilo, the application of observing one's surroundings, and the relationships between spaces can also provide important information to better understand any place.
 These new data sets will require complex coordination to produce and ultimately are constrained by funding and time.

-• Shared Goals: Clear, shared goals will foster collaboration and ensure long-term sustainability.
+3) Shared Goals: Clear, shared goals will foster collaboration and ensure long-term sustainability.
 Partnerships with landowners, hunters, communities, and other partners are crucial.
-A Restoration Alliance may facilitate the pooling of resources, securing funding, and increasing community engagement.
+A Restoration Alliance may facilitate pooling of resources, securing funding, and increasing community engagement.

 bottom of page